Business Valuations for Litigation and Divorce

 Business valuations in financial remedy proceedings raise specific issues that do not arise in commercial contexts.
 In divorce cases across England and Wales, the court needs to determine the value of a business so that it can achieve a fair financial settlement between the parties.
 Where one spouse has a shareholding in a private company, the valuation of that interest in a business can be the most complex part of the case.

-Goodwill: In professional practices and owner-managed businesses, the distinction between personal goodwill (attributable to the individual's skills, reputation and relationships) and enterprise goodwill (attributable to the business itself, its brand, systems and client base) can be determinative.
+Goodwill: In professional practices and owner-managed businesses, the distinction between personal and enterprise goodwill can be determinative.
+Personal goodwill belongs to the individual - their skills, reputation and relationships.
+Enterprise goodwill belongs to the business itself - brand, systems and client base.
 Where the value of the business would largely evaporate if the owner left, the goodwill is predominantly personal, and the court may attribute a lower value to it.
 Where the business could be sold to a third party as a going concern, enterprise goodwill justifies a higher valuation.

 Double-counting: The House of Lords in Miller v Miller [2006] UKHL 24 identified the risk of double-counting: if a business is valued by capitalising future earnings, those same earnings should not also form the basis of a periodical payments order.
 The forensic accountant must flag this interaction and, where possible, present alternative settlement structures that avoid it.

-Minority shareholding and marketability discounts: In a commercial valuation, a discount for a minority shareholding of 15% to 30% and a marketability discount of 10% to 25% would typically apply to a non-controlling interest in a private company.
+Minority shareholding and marketability discounts: In a commercial valuation, two discounts typically apply to a non-controlling interest in a private company.
+A minority discount of 15% to 30% reflects the lack of control.
+A marketability discount of 10% to 25% reflects the absence of a ready market.
 The rationale is that a lack of control reduces the fair value of the shares, and the absence of a ready market reduces their realisability.
 But in matrimonial cases, the court has discretion to reduce or disapply these discounts where the majority shareholder-spouse retains control and the shares are not actually being sold.
 Whether a discount should be applied depends on the facts: H v H [2008] addressed this directly.

-Pre-marital assets: Where the business is pre-marital (established before the marriage), the court will consider whether growth during the marriage was passive (reflecting market conditions) or active (reflecting the efforts of one or both parties).
+Pre-marital assets: Where the business is pre-marital, the court asks a single question.
+Was the growth during the marriage passive (driven by market conditions) or active (driven by the efforts of one or both parties)?
 Pre-marital capital value may be ring-fenced, but the approach varies depending on the length of the marriage and the individual circumstances.

 Latent gains: Jones v Jones [2011] EWCA Civ 41 held that latent capital gains within a business may justify an unequal division of the business asset.
 The forensic accountant should quantify the CGT that would arise on a hypothetical sale, even where no sale is planned, so the court can factor this into the overall divorce settlement.